All Episodes

 This is played in on the brain from the outside.

-Or maybe it's a way of concealing the fact that this wasn't a cow, it was a little grey man with black eyes.
+Or maybe it's a way of concealing the fact that this wasn't a cow, it was a little gray man with black eyes.

-The screen memory, which is very, very common, another woman I was just dealing with recently He's driving along and at night an owl came down, a big owl, and its wings were folded.
+And the screen memory, which is very, very common, another woman I was just dealing with recently was driving along at night and an owl came down, a big owl, and its wings were told that it wasn't flying.

 It came straight down, landed in front of her car.